-I’ve once again teamed up as an affiliate with my girls Katie & Megan of Prescribe Nutrition and brought them here today with their best stuff on how to feed your kids’ brains as well as a few yummy recipes and info. on their new nutrition course, Kids Rule.
+I’ve once again teamed up with my girls Katie & Megan of Prescribe Nutrition and brought them here today with their best stuff on how to feed your kids’ brains as well as a few yummy recipes.

 Nutrition and the minds of your kids.

 Along with everything else on the back-to-school list (new clothes, notebooks, pens, pencils, calculators and so on), what else do you need to properly prep for the school year?
 How about the best and smartest fuel for each and every day?
 If you’ve read any of our past posts here (9 tips for creating a health nut for example), you know that we see food as fuel.
 Like vroooom … fuel.